leomvit/leomvit.github.io/_posts/2019-08-20-she-is-free.md

 She could tame her the spirits,
 they said, take cover as the winds were rough,
-She was like a wild flower remember,too gentle for the world.
+She was like a wild flower remember ,too gentle for the world.
 However, she was the storm,
 if only they care to understand her enough.